thangavelu21345/sample-jms-app/README.md

 # sample-jms-app
 Sample program to check YouTube videos and transform it

-# Story 1
+# story 1
 Consume YouTube API and search for "telecom".
 The key fields to be taken from are - Video title and URL.
 Store the results into a queue for further usage.
-# Story 2
+# story 2
 Get the items from queue, stored as part of story #1 and change "Telecom" to "Teleco" and store the modified message into another queue.

-# Number of micro services created : 2
+# number of micro services created : 2
 telecom micro service, targeting story #1 MessageTransformation micro service, targeting story #2

-# Design patterns used
+# design patterns used
 Controller pattern in first micro service, which exposed Rest API and takes the requests from client.
 It then forwards to service layer.
 Service pattern - handles business logic and decision making layer of the entire atomic operation.
 Calls invoker to get results from each data source.
 Service Invoker - Decided which command to be invoked based on conditions.